intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 for presenting similar thoughts.
-Finally, the authors would like to thank Adrian Farrell, Toerless Eckert, Martin Thomson, Mark Nottingham, Luis M. Contreras, Watson Ladd, Vittorio Bertola, Andrew Campling, Eliot Lear, Spencer Dawkins, Christian Huitema, and Jeffrey Haas for useful feedback in the IABOPEN sessions and on the list.
+Finally, the authors would like to thank Adrian Farrell, Toerless Eckert, Martin Thomson, Mark Nottingham, Luis M. Contreras, Watson Ladd, Vittorio Bertola, Andrew Campling, Eliot Lear, Spencer Dawkins, Christian Huitema, Mallory Knodel, Zhenbin Li, and Jeffrey
+Haas for useful feedback in the IABOPEN sessions and on the list.